Perfect Pairings & Recipes for

 What To Drink With Asian Pear

-The acetic notes in cooking wine make it a perfect pairing with asian pear.
-Likewise, the vanilla flavours in cola create a match made in heaven.
+The lacteal notes in milk make it a perfect pairing with asian pear.
+Likewise, the cedar flavours in yuzu-flavoured beer create a match made in heaven.
 Explore a variety of ingredients below that beautifully complement the unique character of asian pear below.

 How Flavonomics Works